cloudfoundry/summit-training-classes/operator/site/content/labs/deploy-cf.md

 This generated a diego deployment manifest in ./bosh-lite/deployments/diego.yml.
 Use `bosh help` to determine the command needed to point bosh at this manifest.

+### Checking Your Work

+`bosh status` should list the diego.yml as the Deployment Manifest.
+If it doesn't, please ask for assistance.

+### Deployment
 Diego requires 3 releases.
 Use https://bosh.io/releases to upload the needed releases:

 - diego-release